Va1ord/Code-Marathon-5-days/README.md

 There's a Twitch API, and I might work with it in my free time Can I post codes for exam preparation?
 TG - @va1ord
-So, I've created a Telegram channel, so this channel will be a README instead (probably) I saw a website, https://codedex.io, many courses are open, I will be taking a web development course there soon, and not only the Web
+So, I've created a Telegram channel, so this channel will be a README instead (probably) You can also contact me using this username by sending a message to the channel.
+I saw a website, https://codedex.io, many courses are open, I will be taking a web development course there soon, and not only the Web

   First day - Сarts.